Join us for the first cohort:

 ❷ Weekly group calls

-Bi-weekly live cohort gatherings across the three months, each timed to a key moment in the spiral.
-Meaningful moments where the room comes together to think, work, and hold each other through the harder questions.
+Bi-weekly live cohort gatherings across the three months.
+Meaningful moments where the room comes together to think, work, and hold each other through the harder questions until we can all laugh about them.

 ❸ 1:1 with ximena

 Scheduled when you've done enough work to know where you're stuck.
-Ninety minutes of direct attention to your specific work, your specific question, your specific stuck place.
-The moment of personal attunement that anchors the rest of the experience.
+Ninety minutes of direct attention.
+A moment of personal attunement that will anchor the rest of the experience and unlock new things.

 ❹ private community

-A Circle space held just for this group.
-Low pressure most of the time, full of life when something needs holding.
-Share work, ask what you don't know who else to ask, find collaborators, witness each other through the spiral.
+A private Circle space just for this group.
+Share work, ask what you don't know who else to ask, find collaborators and friends, witness each other through the spiral.

 ❺ Resource Library